IM-WADD/Week9Practical2/README.md

   background(220);
 }
 ```
-Notice that p5js has `setup()` and `draw()` functions just like Processing.
-These functions work in exactly the same way. `setup()` is run once when the page loads and should be used to set up the canvas and do any other initialisation that’s needed; `draw()` is called once per frame.

-Most built-in functions and system variables are the same as in p5js as they are in Processing but there are a few exceptions.
-One exception is how the canvas is created.
-In Processing, you call `size()` and pass it a width and height.
-In p5js, you call `createCanvas()` instead.
-It also expects a width and height.

-Run index.html using Live Preview if you haven’t done so already.
-Use Chrome Developer Tools to figure out how p5js draws on the webpage—look for a specific element that’s not in your HTML file but appears in the Inspect pane in Chrome.

-Use your knowledge of Processing to complete each of the steps below.
-The code is exactly the same in p5js as in Processing unless otherwise noted.
-Check the sketch output after each bullet point.
+Refresh your memory of p5.js by trying these tasks:
 - The sketch background is greyscale.
 Make it an RGB colour instead.
 - Draw a circle at 50, 50 and give it a radius of 80 pixels.
 - Give the circle a different fill colour when the mouse is pressed.
-In Processing, you could use the `mousePressed` system variable.
-In p5js, the equivalent variable is called `mouseIsPressed`.
 - Modify your code so that the circle follows the mouse.

 #### Using HTML input controls with your p5js sketch
-Because p5js runs in the browser, you can use standard HTML input elements to add more user control to your sketch.
+You used p5.js's version of input controls (buttons etc.) last year.
+Because p5js runs in the browser, you can also use standard HTML input elements to add more user control to your sketch.

 Start by adding a standard HTML button that will appear above the sketch, rather than inside it.
 In your HTML file, add an HTML button input and give it an `id` and a value.
 The button will be used to change the background colour of your sketch.
 If you check the output, you should see that the button appears above the sketch.